| | |

 Most knitters prefer acrylic or cotton yarn for baby knitting, because they’re so easy to care for.

 I also like wool blends for warmth and structure.
 Lion Brand Wool Ease Thick and Quick is really versatile and holds the shape of a tummy time blanket really well!
+It’s also inexpensive and easy to find at most craft stores and online.

 I’ve also used Caron Simply Soft for lots of lightweight and easy to wash baby blankets.